S-Rombach/Predict_Power_Output/Journal.md

 ## Doings

+### 12.10.25

+* Train a baseline model for hourly prediction of solar power production.

 ### 09.10.25

-* Finish training of a model to forevcast weather over the next year.
+* Finish training of a model to forecast weather over the next year.
 Results are in the lower bracket R2: 0.3 to 0.6.
 A comparison with simple means or medians would be interesting.
 * Training a weather model was not a waste though, because the LagFeatureTransformer is a useful byproduct.
 Also I learned something about MultioutputRegressors and how to deal with them.

 ### 07.10.25